Every founder has heard the phrase "technical debt." Very few have seen the actual bill.

 The founders who invest in paying down technical debt consistently report the same thing: shipping gets fun again.
 Features that used to take weeks take days.
 The 3am incidents stop.
 The security reviews pass.

 Let's look at your codebase together.
-Free session, no strings attached.
+Free session, no pitch.